SylviaOne/Repo-hub/README.md

-## I used to work in a shoe recycling shop.
-It was sole destroying.
+## When my wife told me to stop impersonating a flamingo, I had to put my foot down.